 Our primary interest rate exposures relate to the yield on our loans and other investments and the financing cost of our borrowings.
 Changes in interest rates may affect our net interest income from loans and other investments.
 Interest rate fluctuations resulting in our interest and related expense exceeding interest and related income would result in operating losses for us.
 To the extent that our financing costs are determined by reference to floating rates, such as LIBOR, SOFR or a Treasury index, the amount of such costs will depend on the level and movement of interest rates.
-Until recently, interest rates remained at relatively low levels and the Federal Reserve maintained the federal funds rate target range at 0.00% to 0.25% for much of 2020 and 2021.
-However, in response to the inflationary pressures, earlier in 2022 the Federal Reserve began raising its federal funds rate target range and indicated that, due to the persistent high rate of inflation, it anticipates further increases in interest rates throughout 2022 and into 2023.
-Any such increases could adversely affect our results of operations and financial condition.
-In a period of rising interest rates, our interest expense on floating rate borrowings would increase, while any additional interest income we earn on our floating rate investments may be subject to caps and/or in-the-money floors that may limit the growth of our interest income until interest rates rise above such floors, or loans with such floors are repaid or refinanced, and may not compensate for such increase in interest expense.
+In response to the inflationary pressures, this year the Federal Reserve has approved multiple increases to its federal funds rate target range and has indicated that it anticipates further increases in interest rates throughout the remainder of the year and into 2023.
+Any such increases, while, in certain circumstances, rate floors on our floating rate investments could limit the growth of our interest income.
 Any such scenario could adversely affect our results of operations, interest coverage ratio and financial condition.

-Although our strategy is to primarily originate, invest in and manage senior floating-rate commercial mortgage loans, from time-to-time we may acquire fixed-rate investments, which exposes our operating results to the risks posed by fluctuations in interest rates.
+Although our strategy is to primarily originate, invest in and manage senior floating-rate commercial mortgage loans, from time-to-time we may acquire fixed-rate investments, which further exposes our operating results to the risks posed by fluctuations in interest rates.
 To the extent that this applies to us, we may choose to actively manage this risk through the use of hedging strategies.